imalitavakoli/learn-es6/README.md

 set.clear(); // To empty the set
 ```

-**WeakSet**: It's a Set that doesn’t prevent its elements from being garbage-collected.
+**WeakSet**: It's a Set that doesn't prevent its elements from being garbage-collected.

 **NOTE:** Why do Maps and Sets have the property 'size' and not 'length'(like Arrays)?
 The reason for this difference is that length is for sequences, data structures that are indexable – like Arrays. size is for collections that are primarily unordered – like Maps and Sets.